bisdn/bisdn.github.io/network_configuration/igmpmldsnooping.md

 7: swbridge  swbridge  ff02::1:ff67:6264  temp  vid 1
 ```

-After receiving an IGMP membership report on port7, the bridge multicast database gets this new entry:
+If a host if attached to port7, and it is interested in receiving a certain multicast stream for the multicast group `225.1.2.3`, it will send an IGMP notification to the switch.
+Via IGMP snooping, Linux then ensures that the multicast database is correctly updated and the new entry is visible:

 ```
 :~$ bridge mdb
 7: swbridge  port7  225.1.2.3  temp  vid 1